MANVSim/MANVSim/server/README.md

 In order to run this server on your local system, you need to have Python3 and Pip3 installed and available in your path.

 ## Getting Started
 You can start the server locally using the initial docker setup.
-However, if you want to start the server locally make sure you have Flask available in your directory environment.
+However, if you want to start the server without starting the web and app make sure you have Flask available in your directory environment, either using your python installation or Pipenv.
 Further, the server uses SQLAlchemy to integrate a database.
 The docker setup has an integrated volume for a PostgreSQL DB.
 Local development allows an SQLite database which can be migrated using the default project config.
 You need to perform the following commands: